-Concessional losses may be utilised by the head company over three years, subject to the general loss recoupment tests as modified.
+Concessional losses may be utilised by the head company over a minimum of three years (with unrestricted use from the third year onwards), subject to the general loss recoupment tests as modified.
 See subsection 707-350(3) of the Income Tax (Transitional Provisions) Act 1997.
-This limit on utilisation replaces that which would otherwise apply under the available fraction method.
+This utilisation replaces the limit which would otherwise apply under the available fraction method.